-Mission Creek Festival takes place April 4 – 9, 2017 in downtown Iowa City.
-Venues include but are not limited to: The Englert Theatre, Hancher Auditorium, Blue Moose Taphouse, FilmScene, Gabe’s, The Mill, Prairie Lights, Iowa City Public Library, Deadwood, Yacht Club, and Trumpet Blossom Cafe.
+Mission Creek Festival takes place April 3 – 8, 2018 in and around downtown Iowa City.
+Venues include but are not limited to: The Englert Theatre, Hancher Auditorium, Blue Moose Taphouse, FilmScene, Gabe’s, The Mill, Prairie Lights Bookstore, Iowa City Public Library, Deadwood, Big Grove Brewery & Taproom, Yacht Club, and Trumpet Blossom Cafe.
 Most events will be within five minutes walking of other events.

 There will be concerts, readings, discussions with and lectures by artists, performances by comedians.
 Additionally, there will be culinary events, a book fair, and a DIY comics fair.

 The festival is curated by a small team of programmers – we do not accept unsolicited artist submissions.

 Full week passes (Tues – Sun) are $150 and weekend passes (Fri – Sun) are $75 —both are available now.

 Individual tickets to select events will go on sale in January 2018.

 Some events are free and open to the public.

 Passes and tickets are available to purchasers of all ages but some venues have age restrictions – Blue Moose Tap House, Gabe’s, The Mill, and Yacht Club are all 19+ after 10 p.m.
 Additionally, some material at performances might be more appropriate for mature audiences.
 Festival goers should research all artists and presenters if they have concerns about content.